plainDE/plainDE.github.io/index.md

 </div>

 ## About project
 The aim of this project is to create a lightweight desktop environment for GNU/Linux.
-Currently we use C++/Qt for developing plainDE, but we will consider integrating other languages if required.
+Currently we use C++/Qt and Python for developing plainDE, but we will consider integrating other languages if required.

 ## Screenshots
 <img src="scr/scr0.1.2a.png" width="640">